MyroG/Advanced-local-events/README.md

 - You cannot find a workaround without writing your own custom event sender.

 Basically, this prefab implements new methods `AdvancedSendCustomEventDelayedSeconds` and  `AdvancedSendCustomEventDelayedFrames`, which returns an ID, that ID can later be used to break the event, or pause it.
-During my tests, the preformance inpact is not too bad, but it really depends on how you want to use it.
+During my tests, I was able to queue 200 events without noticing a huige performance impact, so the preformance inpact is not too bad, but it really depends on how you want to use it.
+The script automatically disables itself if no event is getting send, which also disables the Update events.

 ## Installation